royalapplications/docs/src/r2021/royalts/reference/connections/web-page-ie.md

 [!include[displayname.md](~/royalts/_shared/displayname.md)]

 #### URL
 Enter the web page URL for this connection.
+[Replacement tokens](xref:royalts_advanced_tokens) are supported.

 > [!Note]
 > You may leave the URL field blank and configure the connection to display a specific content by providing the source for the page.
 This may be useful if you want to host your own ActiveX controls in a web page.